Basic Environment Setup

 /home/debian/npu/.venv/lib/python3.11/site-packages/shl/install_nn2/th1520

-Based on the output path (as highlighted above), set the LD_LIBRARY_PATH environment variable to specify the dynamic library search path.
-For example:
+Based on the reported path (highlighted above), set the LD_LIBRARY_PATH so the dynamic linker can find SHL's libraries:

 $ export LD_LIBRARY_PATH=$SHL_PATH:$LD_LIBRARY_PATH